parrao/javecode/README.md

 Package: java.unil.function

-Predicate(I):  - To do conditional checks by using lambda expression
+Predicate(I):  - To do conditional checks by using lambda expression.
 ----------
 public abstract boolean test(T t)